y2kappa/timed/README.md

 test timing ... ok
 ```

-foobar, foo, bar, baz, qux, quux, quuz, corge, grault, garply, waldo, fred, plugh, xyzzy, and thud, Wibble, wobble, wubble, and flob

 ## Contribution
 Contributions are welcome.
 Please submit PR.

 ## TODO:
+- [x] Add and test async
+- [x] Use syn, remove manual parser
-- [ ] attribute to macro such as log level if needed
+- [ ] Attribute to macro such as log level if needed:
+    - macro/function to call when timing such as "info", "println", "lambda"
 - [ ] formatting ``fn=name dur=25sec``
+- [ ] add possibility to print start, end
+    - [ ] eventually generate flamegraph out of it
+    - [ ] or (vertical) timegraph with overlaps
 - [ ] inspect https://github.com/gustavla/timeit/pulls see how to combine
-- [ ] add timeit macro for blocks (looks like already done)
+- [ ] add timed macro for blocks
+    - timeit does it many times (looks like already done)
+    - this is just for profiling

 ## References
 - https://github.com/dtolnay/quote